smithrockmaker/DPLMakerspace/3DPrinterBasics/.ipynb_checkpoints/DPLproject-checkpoint.md

 This guide is being created in [jupyter{book}](https://jupyterbook.org/en/stable/intro.html).
 This creates a book like object which can be displayed as a web page or exported as a pdf document and is relatively easy to update and keep track of.
 A link to the current pdf of the guide can be found [here]()

+**NOTE:** I feel like it is important to note that this presentation is meant to be a guide to the overall 3D peinting process. **THIS IS NOT A TUTORIAL:)** I will link various resources that are useful tutorials based on our (the authors) experiences.
+There will be many more that you can find independently if you wish.

 ### Creative Commons:

 I am deeply attached to the open source movement so you will not be surprised that this work is licensed under the CC Atribution-ShareAlike 4.0 International License.
 I well endeavor to be sure that I have your explicit permission to share any content you contribute to this book.